shemot

 A rose by any other name would still smell as sweet.
 Juliette might have had Pollastro Arrosto in mind when she made that famous statement.
 In this 14th century Italian dish, chicken is roasted with orange juice, cinnamon, and rosewater.
 Since sweet oranges had not yet made it to Italy, we must assume that sour oranges were what the recipe called for.
 In my adaptation, I’m using bitter orange marmalade.
 A feast that featured this dish might also include blanched and sautéed fennel, mushrooms sautéed with onion, and a pasta.

 The lasagne of the 14th century is very different from the cheesy baked dish we know today.
-Squares of pasta sheets were layered with spices—sometimes with grated cheese and sometimes with almond milk, sweetened with sugar and infused with saffron.
+Squares of pasta sheets were layered with spices—and sometimes with grated hard cheese—dressed with a sauce of almond milk, sweetened with sugar and infused with saffron.
 One would eat this creation by picking up a stack of these squares with a sharp stick.
 While that sounds like fun, (my grandkids would love it!)
 I'm going to go with modern conventional silverware.
-For our version of the dish, we're going to boil sheets of lasagne, cut them into squares, and dip them into a lightly sweetened bechamel made with walnut oil, almond milk, and saffron.
+For our version of the dish, we're going to boil sheets of fresh lasagne, cut them into squares, and dip them into a lightly sweetened bechamel made with walnut oil, almond milk, and saffron.
 We'll stack them and finish the dish with more of the sauce poured over.

 But where are the greens?
 You know I can't do dinner without greens!
 There’s some question over whether or not greens would have been included, as they were thought by some to be peasant food, and the nobility would be horrified to eat peasant food.
 Peasants or otherwise, we will include them.
 We'll start our meal with a hearty soup made with mixed greens and white beans in a garlicky stock.
 It's delicious and nutritious and comes together in minutes if you’ve got stock on hand.
 For the vegetarians who will forego the chicken, the beans will also supply the necessary protein for a balanced meal.
 With all the other dishes being served, I promise that no one will go away hungry if you skip the chicken.